GP-Stanley/tech264-cloud-linux/advanced_cloud_computing.md

 ## What is an Availability Set?
 * An Availability Set in Azure is a *feature* that helps *ensure* your Virtual Machines (*VMs) stay online during planned or unplanned downtime *(e.g., maintenance or hardware failures).
-* It* spreads your VMs across multiple isolated hardware nodes*, making sure they *aren’t all affected by the same failure*.
+* It *spreads your VMs across multiple isolated hardware nodes* (a physical server or a machine within a data center), making sure they *aren’t all affected by the same failure*.

 ### How does it work?
 When you place VMs in an Availability Set, Azure automatically distributes them across: